megaconfidence/auto-resize-window/README.md

 1. Select a resolution and profit

 ## Important ⚠️
 You will need to give this application access to `System Events` and `Finder` on the first run.
+On macOs Ventura (13.1) and higher, go to `System Settings` > `Privacy & Security` > `Security` then allow *Auto Resize Window* to run

-You can take a look at the source script [here](src/scrpt.scpt) to be sure.
+You can always take a look at the source code [here](src/scrpt.scpt) to be sure this program is not malicious.

 | | |
 |:-------------------------:|:-------------------------:|